Islamophobia in the United States: At places of worship

-There were two hundred and twenty one publicly reported hate incidents targeting mosques during the April 2013-June 2017 period, according to a ProPublica review.
+There were 221 publicly reported hate incidents targeting mosques during the April 2013-June 2017 period, according to a ProPublica review.
 ProPublica notes, "Most of the incidents are threats to worshipper's lives or acts of vandalism."
 A Council on American-Islamic Relations staffer who collected the data that ProPublica verified noted that the organization saw spike both "during election years and after news coverage of major terrorist attacks."
 It is not known with certainty if the spikes were related to a greater number of incidents, or that more people were taking the time to report the incidents.

-One high profile example features the Islamic Center of Murfreesboro, which faced a years long campaign opposing its construction and expansion.
+One high-profile example features the Islamic Center of Murfreesboro, which faced a years long campaign opposing its construction and expansion.
 While a local Muslim community maintained space in an office park to pray since 1997, when plans for a 52,000-sq. ft. facility became public there was immediate backlash.
-Subsequently, the site was "vandalized multiple times" including an arson attack and targeted by a bomb threat.
-In a legal dispute that ended in 2014 when the U.S. Supreme Court declining to hear the case, lawyers attempting to stop the mosque from opening asserted the Islam is not a religion and thus not protected by the First Amendment.
+Subsequently, the site was "vandalized multiple times" including an arson attack and a bomb threat.
+An attempt to stop the mosque from opening ended in 2014 when the U.S. Supreme Court declined to hear the case.
+Lawyers had asserted in the case that Islam is not a religion and thus not protected by the First Amendment.
 The new building opened in 2012.

-A second high profile example was Park 51, originally known as Cordoba House and branded by opponents as the Ground Zero Mosque.
+A second high-profile example was Park 51, originally known as Cordoba House and branded by opponents as the Ground Zero Mosque.
 Park 51 was a proposed Islamic prayer space in lower Manhattan, two blocks from the site of the World Trade Center.
 It became a national controversy during the 2010 mid-term election, with some public figures defending the project as religious freedom and other insisting its proximity to the site of the 9/11 World Trade Center attack was a provocation.
 At the time, the New York Times reported, "Polling shows that a majority of Americans oppose building it near ground zero."

+Academic analysis has argued that media coverage of the Park 51 controversy relied heavily on imbalanced sourcing and the repeated use of "terrorism" and "Sharia," which reinforced Islamophobic narratives and undermined the inclusivity of American religious pluralism.

 Religious freedom

 According to 2020 AP/NORC Poll, slightly more than half of Americans (52%) believed that the religious freedoms of Muslims are being threatened.
-However, one-third of respondents perceived the claims of religious freedoms by Muslims to be a threat to others, higher than the other religions in the survey.The government has disproportionately engaged in surveillance and infiltration of Muslim religious spaces and programs.
+However, one-third of respondents perceived the claims of religious freedoms by Muslims to be a threat to others, higher than the other religions in the survey.

+The government has disproportionately engaged in surveillance and infiltration of Muslim religious spaces and programs.
 These issues have led some Muslims to distrust those around them and their motives.
+A notable example of governmental surveillance include the Mosque crawlers, where informants dispatched by the New York Police Department monitored and spied on Muslims.
+The program lasted from 2001 to 2011, until it was exposed by the media.

 Recent surveys have shown that significant amounts of respondents are comfortable with some restrictions on Islamic practices like the governmental surveillance of Muslims.